marcellobarile/AtlasGQL/README.md

 // See: https://github.com/graphql/graphql-js/tree/main/src/validation/rules
 const validationRules: ((context: ValidationContext) => any)[] = [];

-// Note: the Apolo Studio will be disabled on production instances const env = ENV.DEV;
+// Note: the Apollo Studio will be disabled on production instances const env = ENV.DEV;

 // Note: an identifier that can be useful in case of multiple envs